Clan Rattray: 19th century and the British Empire

 The twenty-second and twenty-third Lairds of Rattray died without heirs and the estate then passed to a cousin, the Honourable James Clerk Rattray, sheriff depute of Edinburgh.
 James Clerk Rattray, the twenty-sixth Laird was a distinguished soldier who rose to the rank of general and who in 1897 was created a Knight of the Bath.
-He served during the Crimean War and during the Indian Rebellion of 1857.
+He served during the Crimean War and during the Indian Mutiny of 1857.

 Clan Chief

 The Chief of Clan Rattray is Lachlan Rattray of Rattray who is the 29th Chief of Clan Rattray.
 Lachlan Rattray of Rattray is a current member of the Standing Council of Scottish Chiefs.

 Castle and Seat

-The seat of the chief of Clan Rattray was previously Craighall-Rattray.
+The seat of the chief of Clan Rattray is still at Craighall-Rattray.
 Their historic seat was at Rattray Castle.

 Clan Septs

-The septs of the Clan Rattray include: Rannagulzion, Dalrulzion, Brewlands and Persie.
+The septs of the Clan Rattray include: Rannagulzion, Dalrulzion, Brewlands, Persie and Beatts.

-Variations in spelling include Rattreif, Rattrie, Ratray, Ratre, Ratteray, Ratteree, Ratterree, Rattray, Retrey, Rettrey, Rettra, Rettray, and Rotray.
+Variations in spelling include Ratray, Ratre, Ratteray, Ratteree, Ratterree, Retrey, Rettra, Rettray, and Rotray.